Updated June 30, 2023

 - A developer cannot change the standard functionality if required.
-It can only prevent the functionality to include in code or add some new functionality.
+It can only prevent the functionality from including in the code or adding some new functionality.

 - It is not possible to create temporary files in Apex.

-- Developers need to keep in mind that the application that they are creating should be able to handle multiple records (update, insert) as all the apex request returns a large collection of records from the database.
+- Developers need to keep in mind that the application they are creating should handle multiple records (update, insert) as all the apex requests return a large collection of records from the database.

 - It cannot show the elements on the user interface.

 How This Technology Will Help you in Career Growth?

-As every industry is moving towards cloud from IT and CRM is working great with that helping the companies to reduce the overhead of infrastructure and all and rather focus on expanding the business.
-Apex, the language used in Salesforce development is getting acceptable by big organizations like AWS, U.S. Bank, Dell, Accenture, Deloitte, farmers insurance, etc as it helps in enhancing their business.
+As every industry is moving towards the cloud from IT and CRM, it is working great to help the companies reduce the overhead of infrastructure and all and rather focus on expanding the business.
+Apex, the language used in Salesforce development, is getting acceptable by big organizations like AWS, U.S. Bank, Dell, Accenture, Deloitte, farmers insurance, etc., as it helps in enhancing their business.
 With the goal of moving towards an on-demand and multi-tenant platform, organizations are looking for people who have good knowledge in Salesforce development like Salesforce Development, Salesforce Admin, Change Management, Territory Management, Produce Catalog, Deployment Strategies and much more.
 It is loud and clear how learning Salesforce can change the whole career path and open new jobs for IT professionals.

-With the day to day advancement in IT, new platforms are coming into picture allowing the organizations for less overhead and focussing only on the main business objective.
-Apex comes as a boom in the IT field allowing people to enhance their business and creating new job opportunities for professionals.
+With the day-to-day advancements in IT, new platforms are coming into the picture, allowing the organizations to less overhead and focus only on the main business objective.
+Apex comes as a boom in the IT field, allowing people to enhance their business and creating new job opportunities for professionals.

 This has been a guide to What is Apex?.
 Here we have discussed the Features of Apex along with its Advantages and Disadvantages.
 You may also look at the following articles to learn more –